liweinan/liweinan.github.io/_posts/2017-03-04-Dijkstra-algorithm.md

 }
 ```

-`from : String` and `to : String` are two nodes of connected by the edge.
+`from` and `to` are two nodes of connected by the edge.
 We use `String` as node class.
 This is okay because we don't allow different nodes to have same name.
 The `weight` attribute is straight-forward and it stores the weight of this edge for calculation.
 Because `Graph` contains many _edges_, so in `Graph` class, we store these edges like this:

 ```java
 private List<Edge> edges = new ArrayList<>();